Gluten-Free Product Development

 In the UK, the gluten-free market is estimated to grow at a CAGR of 12.5% between 2022-2028, driven by increasing awareness about the health benefits of gluten-free products among consumers.

-Consumers with Coeliac disease are increasingly looking for more variety in their diets, leading to an increase in demand for gluten-free products.
+Consumers with Coeliac disease are increasingly looking for more variety in their diets, leading to an increase in demand for gluten-free products such as almond flour and defatted almond flour.
 Bakers are responding to this demand by expanding their gluten-free menus and offering more options than ever before.

 Gluten-Free Health Benefits